Norwich’s two Vineyard churches become one

 Hannah Deal said: “We will continue to be very much one church in many communities; extending God’s Kingdom together, everywhere in every way.
 Following Jesus, loving people and bringing life.”

-Geoff and Annie will be having a retirement service at 3pm on Sunday May 21 at Thorpe St Andrew High School, and the last regular Sunday service there will be on May 28 at 10.30am.
-All are welcome at both services.
+Geoff and Annie had a retirement service on Sunday May 21 at Thorpe St Andrew High School, and the last regular Sunday service there was on May 28.

 Pictured above are Annie and Geoff Lawton, left, with Craig and Hannah Deal who will be leading the new combined Gateway Vineyard Norwich church.